asmaps/vue-drf/README.md

 #### Events

-`drf-editable-model` dispatches an event `model-changed` when the model data changed and has been saved to the API.
+`drf-editable-model` dispatches an event `drf.model-changed` when the model data changed and has been saved to the API.
 Contains the new object as payload.